 (3) If the youth or the youth's counsel objects to a consent decree, the court shall proceed to findings, adjudication, and disposition of the case.

-(5) A youth who is discharged by probation services or who completes a period under supervision without reinstatement of the original petition may not again be proceeded against in any court for the same offense alleged in the petition, and the original petition must be dismissed with prejudice.
+(5) A youth who is discharged by probation services or who completes a period under supervision without a petition to revoke the consent decree being filed may not be adjudicated again in any court for the same offense alleged in the petition, and the original petition must be dismissed with prejudice.
 This subsection does not preclude a civil suit against the youth for damages arising from the youth's conduct.

 (6) If the terms of the consent decree extend for a period in excess of 6 months, the juvenile probation officer shall at the end of each 6-month period submit a report that must be reviewed by the court.